pbaker2018/SecretDiary/README.md

 ## Motivation
-This is a project given in my first week at Makers Academy, to help us understand OOP and TDD, and to start putting it in to practise.
+This is a project was to help me understand OOP and TDD, and to start putting it in to practise.

 ## Code